FaithAlone.net

 With regard to children, since the danger of death is often present and the only remedy available to them is the sacrament of baptism by which they are snatched away from the dominion of the devil and adopted as children of God, it admonishes that sacred baptism is not to be deferred for forty or eighty days or any other period of time in accordance with the usage of some people, but it should be conferred as soon as it conveniently can; and if there is imminent danger of death, the child should be baptized straightaway without any delay, even by a lay man or a woman in the form of the church, if there is no priest, as is contained more fully in the decree on the Armenians.

-Notice, the teaching of the ecumenical council is extremely clear.
+Notice, the teaching of the Ecumenical Council is extremely clear.
 The fate of the unbaptized who die in "original sin alone" is unambiguously stated to be Hell.
 Any proposed exception to this would simply be a rejection of what the council says, when it provides absolutely no room for caveats.
 And, how could a caveat exist?
 Are any infants "more deserving" of an exception, than others?

 Further, the council urges the immediate baptism of infants, because water baptism is "the only remedy available to them" to be kept from "the dominion of the devil".